ymunemasa/data-tutorials/tutorials/hdf/analyze-traffic-pattern-with-apache-nifi/tutorial-2.md

 chmod -R 755 auto_scripts
 ~~~

-> Note: You will utilize these scripts throughout either section.
+> Note: The "auto_scripts" folder consists of auto scripts to launch the nifi ui and ambari ui.
+These scripts initialize your sandbox environment with a vehicle traffic data seed for NiFi.
+Additionally, these auto scripts were built with the assumption that you already deployed HDF 3.0 Sandbox on Docker or VirtualBox.
+Thus, there are scripts that will start the sleeping sandboxes you previously deployed.
+You will utilize these scripts throughout either approach.

 ### Approach 1: Launch NiFi HTML UI via Shell Script